fredericGette/wpi/README.md

 6D 3F AC EC AE F3 F8 08 C8 68 FD                          m?.......h.
 Phone Root Hash Key (256 bits): F771E62AF89994064F77CD3BC16829503BDF9A3D506D3FACECAEF3F808C868FD
 ```

+## Drivers required

+We use USB to establish a communication between the host computer and the phone.
+And 3 [WinUSB](https://en.wikipedia.org/wiki/WinUSB) drives have to be installed in the host computer.
+Each of this driver is used at a different point of the unlock process.
+- WinUsbCompatIdInstaller.msi to communicate with the Windows Phone OS.
+The phone exposes the USB device VID_0421&PID_0661
+- WinUsbDriversExt.msi to communicate with the UEFI applications.
+The phone exposes the USB device VID_0421&PID_066E
+- EmergencyDownloadDriver.msi to communicate with the Primary Boot Loader and the Programmer.
+The phone exposes the USB device VID_05C6&PID_9008